-Adjunct Professor Alan Lilly is a Registered Psychiatric Nurse and Registered General Nurse with a Graduate Diploma in Health Services Management and Master of Business in Health Administration.
-He has worked across the health, disability and the aged care sectors and has been a Chief Executive for the past ten years in public and private organisations.
+Alan Lilly is a Registered Psychiatric Nurse and Registered General Nurse with a Graduate Diploma in Health Services Management and Master of Business in Health Administration.
+He has worked across the health, disability and aged care sectors and has been a Chief Executive in public, not-for-profit and private sector organisations.
 He is also an Adjunct Professor with Australian Catholic University.

-Alan is Committee Chair of the Board Quality & Safety Committee and a Director on the People, Culture & Engagement Committee.
+Alan is Committee Chair of the Board Quality and Safety Committee and a Director on the People, Culture and Engagement Committee.

 Appointed to the Board in July 2019

 Michael O’Neill is an experienced company director with more than 25 years’ experience as a senior financial services executive.
 Michael has a strong background in finance, risk and governance, having held executive roles as Chief Financial Officer and Chief Risk Officer for NAB’s Personal Banking Division in Australia and Treasurer for the NAB Group.